 - You can now run the Ardor software clicking on the "ardor.app" in Applications.
 If you already have created a Ardor account, click in 'Returning User' to introduce your passphrase.
 If you need to create your Ardor account, click here for instructions to Create a New Ardor Account.

 Here is the guide to installing the Ardor Client on a Linux 64-bit platform.
 32-bit installation instructions are very similar; you just might need to download the 32-bit version of Java instead of the 64-bit one.

-You can use this instructions on your Linux VPS as well.
+You can use these instructions on your Linux VPS as well.

 Set up Java

 You can skip this step if you already have Java installed.
 Otherwise, you can install it via your distribution repository doing the following (for Ubuntu/Debian builds):

 Install and run the Ardor Client